Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/r_zos_specific_parameters/c_HFS_hierarchical_files_zos.md

 title: "HFS hierarchical files"
 linkTitle: "HFS hierarchical files"
 weight: 310
---- The HFS Hierarchical File System data architecture is consecutive and non- structured for records and blocks.
-The HFS files are installed in hierarchical disk spaces, and divided into directories and sub- directories according to UNIX conventions.
+---The [HFS Hierarchical File System]() data architecture is consecutive and non-structured for records and blocks.
+The HFS files are installed in hierarchical disk spaces, and divided into directories and sub-directories according to UNIX conventions.

-HFS files are managed either by applications that work in an UNIX/OMVS environment, or by applications that use the USS UNIX System Services, such as the management and access interface.
+HFS files are managed either by applications that work in an UNIX/OMVS environment, or by applications that use the [USS UNIX System Services](), such as the management and access interface.

 Transfer CFT only accepts the complete name from the root directory.
 All file name components are separated by the ‘/’ character.
 The complete name is limited to 248 characters.